awsdocs/aws-glue-user-guide/doc_source/tutorial-step3.md

 After you choose **Continue to Launch**, you see the **Launch this software** page in AWS Marketplace\.
 After you use the link to activate the connector in AWS Glue Studio, you create a connection\.

+**To deploy the connector and create a connection in AWS Glue Studio**

-1. On the **Launch this software** page in the AWS Marketplace console, choose **Usage Instructions**, and then choose the link that appears in the window that appears\.
+1. On the **Launch this software** page in the AWS Marketplace console, choose **Usage Instructions**, and then choose the link in the window that appears\.

    Your browser is redirected to the AWS Glue Studio console **Create marketplace connection** page\.